 The teacher encourages students to use technology tools to make connections to the world outside of the instructional setting and to their lives and interests.
 The teacher provides a learning context in which students regularly use technology tools and have the freedom to choose the tools that, for each student, best match the task.

-The setting includes a variety of technology tools and access to rich online resources that are available in sufficient quantities to meet the needs of all students.
+The setting includes a variety of technology tools and access to rich online resources to meet the needs of all students.

 Students select appropriate technology tools to complete activities that have a meaningful context beyond the instructional setting.
 Students regularly use technology tools, and are comfortable in choosing and using the tools in the most meaningful way for each activity.

-The teacher creates a learning context in which students regularly use technology tools for planning, monitoring, and evaluating learning activities.
-The teacher facilitates students’ selection of technology tools.
+The teacher creates a learning context in which students regularly use technology tools to set goals, plan, monitor, evaluate outcomes, and reflect upon learning activities.
+The teacher facilitates students’ choice and independent use of technology tools to accomplish these tasks.